planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 A last-ditch attempt to get out of harm’s way, eating up all their effort.
 This works differently than most Actions as it is a Check of
 <span class="smallcaps">Poise</span> vs. the actual *Score* of the
-incoming Attack.
-If successful, they avoid taking any of that damage.
-If there is any Edge, the dodger chooses a new target.
-This new target must be in the same Zone or line of fire.
-They take damage equal to Edge plus the incoming Attack bonus (only), soaked by <span class="smallcaps">Frame</span>.
-If there is no Edge, they cannot misdirect the attack.
+incoming Attack. .
+If there is any Edge, it becomes a bonus to their Poise for avoiding later Attacks until their next Action.

-Like Block, a Dodge may negate a Felling blow.
+Like Block, a Dodge may negate even a Felling blow.

 **Check:** <span class="smallcaps">Poise</span> vs. Attack Score

 {: .outcomes }

 >- **Success:** dodge attack entirely.
->- **Edge:** *Adds to Attack bonus as damage another target.*
+>- **Edge:** *bonus to Poise defense until their next Action.*
 >- **Failure:** still hit by attack.
 >- **Twists:** *Strain, lose next Action, lose Cover, etc.*

-The Score of a successful Attack will be higher than the target’s <span class="smallcaps">Poise.</span> This makes Dodge an unlikely act of desperation.
+The Score of a successful Attack will be higher than the target’s POISE.
+This makes Dodge a desperate and unlikely act.
 However, one can Dodge a failed Attack as well!
-This makes it easier to trick their flailing foe into striking someone else – another enemy, a bridge support, etc.<span id="_Ref94451177" class="anchor"></span>
+This ***Misdirects*** their flailing foe into striking something else – another enemy, a bridge support, etc. A Misdirected Attack inflicts damage equal to the original Attack bonus plus any Edge spent from the Dodge, soaked by the target’s Frame.

 ### Know

 In-character knowledge can uncover helpful facts.
-For example, a scholar translating hieroglyphs inscribed on a door, a detective inferring weight from a set of footprints, a fashionista guessing how long a corpse’s outfit has been out of style, a gambler trying to spot their opponent’s tell, etc. Know is a Check of <span class="smallcaps">Nature</span> vs. fiat Difficulty, or vs. <span class="smallcaps">Motive</span> if used on a person.
+For example, a scholar translating hieroglyphs inscribed on a door, a detective inferring weight from a set of footprints, a fashionista guessing how long a corpse’s outfit has been out of style, a gambler trying to spot a tell, etc.
+Know is a Check of <span
+class="smallcaps">Nature</span> vs. fiat Difficulty, or vs. <span class="smallcaps">Motive</span> if used on a person.
 If using an investigative or knowledge-related <span class="smallcaps">Focus</span>,